tjhangowa/SEFinalProject/README.md

-# 🧟 INFECTED: LAST STAND ⏱️
+# 🧟 INFECTION X ⏱️

 ## Status: Project In Development

 ## ☣️ The Outbreak: Project Overview

-- INFECTED: LAST STAND is a fast-paced, free-for-all multiplayer survival game developed as a final project for our Software Engineering course.
+- INFECTION X is a fast-paced, free-for-all multiplayer survival game developed as a final project for our Software Engineering course.
 Set in a desolate urban environment, the game uses a dynamic, real-time infection mechanic to pit four players against each other.

 - The core premise is simple: Survival is a race against the clock and the contagion.